 - Generate evaluation strategies to determine the impact on patient, participant and systems outcomes; and

 - Participate in leadership and scholarship activities to advance the science of simulation

 Continuing Nursing Education Credit (CNE)

-CNE credit will be provided to participants in the 2019 cohorts, as well as the WInter & Spring 2020 cohorts free of charge.
+CNE credit will be provided to participants in the 2019 cohorts, as well as the 2020 cohorts free of charge.
 The total CNE credits will be determined at the conclusion of each course based on a credit pilot study conducted with participants in the program.
-Starting in Summer 2020 the program will charge extra to participants wishing to receive CNE credit based on the total number of CNE hours provided for the program.
+Starting in Winter 2021 the program will charge extra to participants wishing to receive CNE credit based on the total number of CNE hours provided for the program.

 The International Nursing Association for Clinical Simulation and Learning is accredited as a provider of continuing nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.